TravisWheelerLab/DIPLOMAT/docs/source/basic_usage.rst

     diplomat track -c path/to/sleap/model/folder/or/zip -v path/to/video/to/run/on.mp4

 Models are typically placed in a folder called "models" placed next to the .slp file for your SLEAP project.
-Both of the above commands will produce a ".slp" file with a prefix matching the name video.
+Both of the above commands will produce a .csv and .dipui file once tracking is done.
 Both of these commands support running on a list videos by simply passing paths using a comma separated list:

 .. code-block:: sh